2025-2027 Executive Committee

 United Tissue Resources

-With over eighteen years of tissue banking experience, Sarah began her career as a musculoskeletal tissue processing technician and advanced through the management of quality and distribution systems.
-She is now the Senior Vice President of Tissue Operations for United Tissue Resources, working with both Donor and Distribution Services divisions.
+With over twenty years of tissue banking experience, Sarah began her career as a musculoskeletal tissue processing technician and advanced through managing quality and distribution systems.
+She is now the Senior Vice President of Tissue Operations for United Tissue Resources, working with both Donor and Distribution Services divisions serving the Central Texas donation communities.

 In 2020, Sarah was elected and served as the Vice-Chair of the Processing and Distribution Council, supporting and assisting the Chair in efforts that best serve the Council and advocate for membership participation.
-She has also participated with the AATB Standards Committee and successfully completed the first annual Emerging Leaders Program in 2016.
+Recently re-elected as Chair of the PADC for a second term, she also supports the Supply Chain Subgroup and the related initiatives of the Council.
+She has also participated in the AATB Standards Committee and was part of the inaugural Emerging Leaders Program.
+She continues to engage with the program, including the most recent cohort.

 Christy Martinelli